geodeepak/Seismolive/Home.md

 There also is a [feed for commits](https://github.com/obspy/obspy/commits/master.atom).
 To get emails concerning issues make a GitHub login, 'watch' our repository and set up email notifications for your GitHub account.

+#### Gitter Chat

+You can also get in touch with people in our gitter chat room: https://gitter.im/obspy/obspy

 ## Documentation

  - for the latest stable release